Composite Classical and Quantum Channel Discrimination: Composite State Discrimination

 \subsection{Classical Adversarial Hypothesis Testing}

 Similar to~\cite{brandao_adversarial_2020, berta_composite_2021} our results are based on a reduction to a classical problem, the one of adversarial hypothesis testing.
 The following is a brief recapitulation of the treatment of adversarial hypothesis testing in~\cite{brandao_adversarial_2020}.
 Let $P, Q \subset \reals^{\Omega}$ (for a finite domain $\Omega$) be two sets of probability distributions.
 In the typical composite i.i.d.~setting, we are presented with $n$ samples from a distribution in $P$ or $Q$ and have to make a decision which set the distribution comes from.
 In the adversarial setting, the adversary is allowed to change the distribution within $P$ or $Q$ for each sample, and he can make this change based on the samples we observed previously.
 Note that while the adversary has access to the previous samples, he can only select a probability distribution $p \in P$ or $q \in Q$ (depending on which hypothesis is true) for the next sample, but he cannot select the sample outcome itself.
-The adversary is fully specified by two sets of functions $\hat{p}_k : \Omega^{k-1} \to P$ and $\hat{q}_k: \Omega^{k-1} \to Q$, which for each $k$ specify how the adversary picks the next probability distribution based on the previous $k-1$ sample outcomes ($\hat{p}_k$ is used if the null hypothesis is true, and $\hat{q}_k$ is used if the alternate hypothesis is true).
-The probability of a sample string $\mathbf{x} \in \Omega^n$ is then given by
+The adversary is fully specified by two sets of functions $\hat{p}_k : \Omega^{k-1} \to P$ and $\hat{q}_k: \Omega^{k-1} \to Q$, which for each $k$ specify how the adversary picks the next probability distribution based on the previous $k-1$ sample outcomes.
+The two hypotheses then correspond to whether the adversary uses $\hat{p}_k$, and hence always chooses a probability distribution in $P$, or $\hat{q}_k$ and always chooses a probability distribution in $Q$.
+If the null hypothesis is true (i.e. the adversary uses $\hat{p}_k$), the probability of a sample string $\mathbf{x} \in \Omega^n$ is then given by and we define $\hat{q}(\mathbf{x})$ in a similar manner.
 For any decision region $A_n \subset \Omega^n$, the type I and type II errors are then going to be the worst-case errors over all adversarial strategies.
 We define the corresponding $n$-shot error exponent as

 The key statement of~\cite{brandao_adversarial_2020} is that if the sets $P$ and $Q$ are closed and convex, adversarial hypothesis testing is asymptotically no harder than the worst-case i.i.d. setting, specifically: